Frontend Development Server

 While the SSO-login flow will not work, cookies from an existing logged-in sessions will work correctly.
 You may use our Cookie Sync browser extension to sync session cookies from

 *.dev.getsentry.net domain in your browser.

 If you see an error similar to the below when accessing the development server:

 You can either grant a temporary exception in your browser, or create and install a local certificate and use your OS to mark them as "trusted".
-The instructions below will show you how to create and install a local certificate.
+TLS is required for the frontend development service, since the production API is served over https.

 You can now run the dev server with

 yarn dev-ui and open https://localhost:7999.
 There should not see a warning about your connection not being private.
 You should also see a lock or similar icon in the address bar of your browser.

 NOTE: For Firefox users that use the master password you will be prompted for it with this message: "Enter Password or Pin for "NSS Certificate DB":"

 NOTE: Webpack outputs the IP from where the SPA is being served (e.g.

 https://192.168.0.200:7999/).
 Do not use it or you will still get the message above.
 The generated local certificates are only for